-- 5.3.2.1 New construction, or substantial improvements, and repair to structures that have sustained substantial damage of any commercial, industrial, or non-residential structure located in Zone A or AE, shall have the lowest floor, including basement, elevated at least one foot two (2) feet above the base flood elevation; or - 5.3.2.2 Non-residential structures located in all A and AE zones may be dry flood-proofed at least one foot two (2) feet above the base flood elevation in lieu of being elevated provided that together with all attendant utilities and sanitary facilities the areas of the structure below the required elevation are water tight with walls substantially impermeable to the passage of water, and use structural components having the capability of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy.
+- 5.3.2.1 New construction, substantial improvements, and repair to structures that have sustained substantial damage of any commercial, industrial, or non-residential structure located in Zone A or AE, shall have the lowest floor, including basement, elevated at least two (2) feet above the base flood elevation; or - 5.3.2.2 Non-residential structures located in all A and AE zones may be dry floodproofed at least two (2) feet above the base flood elevation in lieu of being elevated provided that together with all attendant utilities and sanitary facilities the areas of the structure below the required elevation are water tight with walls substantially impermeable to the passage of water, and use structural components having the capability of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy.
 A registered professional engineer or architect shall review and/or develop structural design specifications and plans for the construction, and shall certify that the design and methods of construction are in accordance with acceptable standards of practice for meeting the provisions of this subsection.
-Such certification shall be provided to the Old Saybrook Town Engineer on the

-FEMA Floodproofing Certificate, Form 81-65.

-5.3.3 Fully-Enclosed Areas Below Base Flood Elevation
+Such certification shall be provided to the Old Saybrook Town Engineer on the FEMA Floodproofing Certificate, Form 81-65. - 5.3.3 Fully-Enclosed Areas Below Base Flood Elevation

-New construction, or substantial improvements, and repair to structures that have sustained substantial damage, whether residential or non-residential, of buildings in A and AE Zones that include fully enclosed areas formed by foundation and other exterior walls located below the base flood elevation, excluding basements, shall be designed to preclude finished living below the lowest floor and designed to allow for the automatic entry and exit of flood waters to equalize hydrostatic flood forces on exterior walls.
+New construction, substantial improvements, and repair to structures that have sustained substantial damage, whether residential or non-residential, in A and AE Zones that include fully enclosed areas formed by foundation and other exterior walls located below the base flood elevation, excluding basements, shall be designed to preclude finished living below the lowest floor and designed to allow for the automatic entry and exit of flood waters to equalize hydrostatic flood forces on exterior walls.
 An enclosed area below the base flood elevation that meets the design criteria specified below is not considered the lowest floor of the structure.
-The lowest floor must be elevated one foot above the base flood elevation.